ABDULHAM1D0/Machine-Learning/README.md

 # Machine-Learning
-This repository includes machine learning projects
+This repository includes machine learning projects which i learnt with courses